 ”What else could I be thinking about?”

 We can use The Decorated Room to remind ourselves just how rich and complex thinking is.
-If we want to understand our feelings we can use it to help us change the thinking we are doing at the time.
-This is especially helpful if we want to understand any times we’re not happy with how we are feeling.
-It is after all the meaning and intensity of how we are making things matter that is the source of our bad feelings.
+If we want to understand our feelings we can use it to help us change the thinking that creates these feelings.
+The Decorated Room shows us that It’s the meaning and intensity of how we are making things matter that is the source of our bad feelings.
 With practice we can recognise this and reduce the detail and intensity of our thoughts or rediscover other ways of looking at any situation.
 As we change our thoughts our feelings inevitably change because our feelings are built into the judgements and conclusions we are making.

 Changing our thinking is not easy.
-We are too good at it and it is hard for us to see we are doing anything.
-The first step is to accept that when we think we are actually doing something.
+We are too good at it and it is hard to see we’re doing anything.
+The first step is to accept that when we think we’re actually doing something.
 Our way of thinking about anything can quickly become a habit; and habits are either useful servants or cruel masters.
 Once we really understand what we are doing when we think we need patience and perseverance to change the habits we don’t want.

-[There is a much longer discussion of The Decorated Room and its implications and uses in Thinking Matters on Amazon.co.uk and Kindle or £5 from Charles Merrett, 12 Erpingham Road, Poole, BH12 1EX]]
+[There is a much longer discussion of The Decorated Room and its uses in Thinking Matters on Kindle (only $1.50) or £5 from Charles Merrett, 12 Erpingham Road, Poole, BH12 1EX]]

 “The mind at once sees a thing as positive and in the next moment the same thing as negative.”
 John Milton (1608 – 1674)